 Processing the legal papers involved in transferring an ownership interest of a real estate property from one of the parties to the other (purchasing a property) bears the legal term of conveyancing.
 This means that both the buyer and the seller have to meet their obligations.
 It is advisable to seek counsel from a Spanish attorney if you need to be provided with conveyancing services.

 Steps in a Spanish conveyancing process

 When you decide on buying a property in Spain, you should first consider a number of aspects and various elements that need to be checked.
 The property should first be analysed, as well as the land and the construction itself (materials used, administrative and legal situation of the property).

-2. You should also discuss the property’s aspects with inspectors and architects of the area (for future ease of obtaining licenses, building permits etc).
+Then you should also discuss the property’s aspects with inspectors and architects of the area (for future ease of obtaining licenses, building permits etc).
 This can easily be done by our Spanish solicitors as they have expertise in these legal matters.
 After this, a property report should be completed so as to know the exact legal situation of your future property, the costs and taxes of the transaction.

 Legal documents needed for Spanish conveyancing

 At the end, once the financial aspects are set with the bank, the purchase deeds have to be signed at the notary and translated from Spanish into your language; then the ownership of the property is transferred to you and registered in your name.
 You can feel free to contact our Spanish law firm as we can offer you conveyancing advice when buying a property in Spain and give you further details on the taxes and costs that will arise in the acquisition process.